Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 Best Winter Towns in New Zealand’s South Island

-Winter in the South Island, New Zealand generally makes a lot of the smaller towns slow right down which can be a good thing with less crowds, better parking and cheaper accomodation.
+Winter in the South Island, New Zealand generally means many small towns slow down.
+So there are fewer crowds, better parking, and cheaper accommodation.

 There’s just something about New Zealand towns in the winter especially those that have stunning mountain backdrops.
 Here’s a list of the best towns to visit during winter in New Zealand.